Neo-Atheism is not Atheism

 No matter.

 This is a definitional argument, contingent on unprovable concepts of essences and teleos.
-Feser’s explanation assumes that essences and telos exist to be “removed” in the first place.
+Feser’s explanation must assume that essences and telos exist at all if they are later to be “removed”.

-Disagreement among Christians who do about moral action,
+Disagreement among Christians about moral action and “the good” it will do,

 A large group of atheists who do view history as teleological, Marxists,